Soyuz spacecraft docked to International Space Station springs 'fairly significant' coolant leak – KION546

 A planned spacewalk by the Russian space agency Roscosmos has been called off following the discovery of a coolant leak coming from the Soyuz MS-22 spacecraft, which is currently docked to the International Space Station.

-NASA’s Rob Navias, speaking on the NASA TV broadcast, called it a “fairly significant” leak.
+NASA’s Rob Navias, speaking on a late Wednesday evening NASA TV broadcast, called it a “fairly significant” leak.
 Live images during the broadcast showed liquid spewing out from the Soyuz.
 Navias said the leak was first observed around 7:45 p.m.
 ET Wednesday.

-The crew is safe, and all systems of the space station and the ship are operating normally, according to Roscosmos, in a statement in Russian released Thursday morning on Twitter.
+The crew is safe, and all systems of the space station and the ship are operating normally, Roscosmos said in a statement in Russian released Thursday morning on Twitter.
 (CNN translated the statement.)
+Navias also said the astronauts inside the space station were “never in any danger.”

 “The crew reported that the warning device of the ship’s diagnostic system went off, indicating a pressure drop in the cooling system,” according to Roscosmos.
 “A visual inspection confirmed the leak, after which it was decided to interrupt the planned extravehicular activities by the crew members of the ISS Russian Segment Sergey Prokopiev and Dmitry Petelin.”